 The weather pattern commonly goes from clear skies or partly cloudy to a shower/deluge followed by clear skies again within a day or so, then the sun shines warmly and quickly dries out the ground.

-This area of south west Spain holds an incredible collection of plants and animals due to its microclimat and also its proximity (and prehistoric land connection) with North Africa plus its escape from the ice age which covered most of Europe.
+This area of south west Spain holds an incredible collection of plants and animals due to its microclimate and also its proximity (and prehistoric land connection) with North Africa.
+(Plus its escape from the ice age which covered most of Europe.)
 A great diversity of flora has continued to flourish in this specialist Mediterranean microclimate.